Electromagnetic measurement of the temperature of quark-gluon plasma produced in central ultrarelativistic nuclear collisions: Summary

-\paragraph{Acknowledgments} This work was supported by the U.S. Department of Energy Grant no. DE-FG02-05ER41367.
-We thank Mike Sas, Marco Van Leeuwen and the ALICE electromagnetic physics working group for questions and discussions that led to this manuscript.
-We thank Axel Drees, Charles Gale, Wenqing Fan, Matthew Heffernan, Vladimir Khachatryan, Dananjaya Liyanage, Berdnt M\"uller, Klaus Reygers, Mike Sas, Bj\"orn Schenke, Chun Shen and Dinesh Srivastava for discussions and valuable feedback on the manuscript.
+\acknowledgments This work was supported by the U.S. Department of Energy, Office of Science under Award Numbers DE-SC-0024347 and DE-FG02-05ER41367.
+We thank Mike Sas, Marco van Leeuwen and the ALICE electromagnetic physics working group for questions and discussions that led to this manuscript.
+We thank Axel Drees, Charles Gale, Wenqing Fan, Matthew Heffernan, Ulrich Heinz, Vladimir Khachatryan, Dananjaya Liyanage, Guy Moore, Berndt M\"uller, Anthony Muñoz, Klaus Reygers, Bj\"orn Schenke, Chun Shen and Dinesh Srivastava for discussions and valuable feedback on the manuscript.
 This research used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility operated under Contract No. DE-AC02-05CH11231.
-We gratefully acknowledge technical support from Rollin Thomas from NERSC.
+We gratefully acknowledge technical support from Rollin Thomas at NERSC.
+ChatGPT 5 and Claude Opus 4 were used to write and improve some plotting and analysis scripts, and to proofread the manuscript.